Become an Election Judge l Current Judge Information

 Election judges are essential to our democracy.
 They are officials that staff local polling places, administer election procedures, and ensure that the rights of voters are protected on Election Day.
 Serving as an election judge provides an opportunity to learn about the elections process and is a great service to our community.

 Election judges may serve on primary, general Election Day, or both.
 Some election judges are assigned to work in the Elections Office before or after the elections.
-There are 105 polling locations in St. Paul, 10 in Roseville, 4 each in Mounds View and Arden Hills and two in Falcon Heights.
+There are 105 polling locations in St. Paul, 10 in Roseville, 4 each in Arden Hills, Mounds View, Vadnais Heights and White Bear Township, two each in Falcon Heights and North Oaks, and one in Gem Lake.
 Polling places are typically located in schools, libraries, recreation centers, or churches.

 Duties of an Election Judge

 Demonstrate how to use voting equipment